Note: You must save a view of your module to retain conditional formatting.

 - Open the Conditional formatting dialog box.

-- In a module, select the Conditional formatting icon from the toolbar.
+- In a module, select Conditional formatting from the toolbar.
 You can also navigate to Format in the toolbar, then select Conditional formatting in the dropdown menu.

 - In a dashboard, select the dropdown arrow in the top-left corner of the grid.
 From the dropdown menu select Format and then Conditional formatting.